Wonderfalls: Broadcast and syndication

+Select unaired episodes were screened in July 2004 at San Diego Comic-Con and at the Knitting Factory in Los Angeles.
 All 13 episodes of Wonderfalls were aired to completion for the first time on Canada's VisionTV beginning in October 2004.

-Wonderfalls was aired by the digital cable network Logo in the summer of 2005.
-The same summer, the British network Sky1 picked up Wonderfalls and aired the series to completion, though not in the original intended episode order.
+Wonderfalls was aired by the digital cable network Logo TV beginning in July 2005.
+Also in July 2005, the British network Sky1 aired the series to completion, though not in the original intended episode order.

 The Museum of Television and Radio held a two-day screening of the entire series on January 29 and 30, 2005.

 Home media release

 20th Century Fox released the complete series DVD set on February 1, 2005.
 The DVD set includes all 13 episodes; six commentary tracks by creators Todd Holland and Bryan Fuller, and actors Caroline Dhavernas and Katie Finneran on "Wax Lion", "Crime Dog", "Lovesick Ass", "Safety Canary", "Cocktail Bunny" (with Scotch Ellis Loring) and "Caged Bird"; a behind-the-scenes documentary, an examination of the show's visual effects, and one of two music videos produced for the theme song, "I Wonder Why the Wonderfalls" by Andy Partridge.